maxplanck-ie/snakepipes/docs/content/workflows/WGBS.rst

 This pipeline requires paired-end reads fastq files and a genome alias, for which ``bwa-meth`` index has been built.
 Optional inputs include bed files with genomic intervals of interest, used to aggregate single CpG values over; a sample sheet with grouping information to use in differential methylation analysis; a blacklist bed file with genomic positions corresponding to known snps to mask single CpG methylation values.

 It is possible to use pipeline-compatible bam files as input.
-For that, the user has to use the ``--fromBam`` flag and provide the bam file extention if not matched by the default.
+For that, the user has to use the ``--fromBAM`` flag and provide the bam file extention if not matched by the default.
 Note that this will disable calculating conversion rate as this steps requires fastq.gz input.
 This is an experimental feature.

 Workflow configuration file